 Our responsibility to you and your parents requires that we know your whereabouts at all times.
 Spending a night out of the dormitories is not allowed without prior consent from the dorm counselor.

-Tuition: $23,500 (Room & Board)
+Tuition: $27,500 (Room & Board)

-Financial Assistance:Scholarships are available.
+A limited amount of Scholarships are available.
 Please fill out the scholarship form available from the office.
-In addition to YU financial aid, we are recognized by MASA which awards grants of $1000 and needs based up to an additional $2,700 (for those that qualify).Room and Board FeesThe room and board fees cover your dormitory room as well as meals during time.
+In addition to YU financial aid, we are recognized by MASA which awards grants and scholarships.

 At Orayta we take an active role to include the parents and grandparents in the educational programming.
 To demonstrate this we have introduced the following initiatives:

 · Divrei Torah written by a different student which is included in the Weekly Orayta News and emailed each week to parents.

 · There are numerous call-in classes that we arrange at convenient times for parents to dial in and partake.

 · Parents are called and emailed on a regular basis.
 We also organize "Parent Evenings" in the USA when our Rebbeim travel there.